-Modern Tyre, a city in Lebanon, is located roughly fifty miles south of Beirut.
+Tyre, a city in modern Lebanon, is located roughly fifty miles (a little more than 80 kilometers) south of Beirut.
 At the time of Paul it was unique in that it was composed of two parts.
-The main section was on a fortified island.
+The main section of Tyre was on a fortified island.
 A settlement on the mainland called Ushu, across from the city, provided it with drinking water and other supplies.

 And the fifth lot came out for the tribe of the children of Asher according to their families . . .
-29. And the border turns to Ramah, and to the strong city Tyre.
+And the border turns to Ramah, and to the strong city Tyre.
 And the border turns to Hosah, and the boundaries of it are at the sea from the line to Achzib . . .
 (Joshua 19:24, 29, HBFV throughout)

-"and that the rig of ancient sailing vessels was peculiarly favorable to a quick run before the wind, we come at once to the conclusion that the voyage might easily be accomplished in forty-eight hours" (Life and Epistles of Paul by Conybeare and Howson, Chapter 20, section on Patara)
+"and that the rig of ancient sailing vessels was peculiarly favorable to a quick run before the wind, we come at once to the conclusion that the voyage might easily be accomplished in forty-eight hours" (Life and Epistles of Paul by Conybeare and Howson, Chapter 20, section on Patara).

-Some of the brethren, inspired by God, warned him to stay away of the dangers that awaited him in Jerusalem (verse 4).
+Some of the brethren in Tyre, inspired by God, warned him to stay away of the dangers that awaited him in Jerusalem (Acts 21:4).
 The apostle would not be deterred, however, in his goal of reaching the city in time to keep the Day of Pentecost (20:16).

 After a group of Tyre brethren, including women and children, prayed with him on the shore, Paul got back on his ship and left for the port city of Ptolemais (21:5 - 7).